-Do you want to work in early intervention settings with children and young people (CYP) and their parents/ carers?
-Children's wellbeing practitioners are trained to assess and support CYP with common mental health difficulties, particularly mild to moderate symptoms of anxiety, depression and behavioural difficulties.
-They offer a range of low intensity interventions that are based on cognitive behavioural therapy and guided self-help.
+Are you interested in working with children and young people and their parents/ carers?
+As a CWP you would assess and support children and young people with common mental health difficulties, particularly mild to moderate symptoms of anxiety, depression and behavioural difficulties.
+You would offer a range of interventions that are based on cognitive behavioural therapy and guided self-help.

 Are you interested in working with children or adults to come to terms with issues like depression, bereavement, relationship difficulties, sexual issues, diversity issues, child abuse and trauma?
 Counselling offers people a safe and confidential space to talk about their feelings and concerns and as a Counsellor you would help people to understand themselves better and find their own solutions and make positive changes.
 Counselling can draw on a range of different methods and always prioritises the relationship between counsellor and client.